OS X: Printing using a USB-to-parallel cable

 The printer drivers provided with current versions of OS X through Software Update are designed to work with printers connected using a direct USB or network connection.
 Apple does not test or support these drivers when used with USB-to-parallel cables, converters, or adapters.
 Contact the manufacturer of your printer, cable, or adapter for compatibility information and assistance.

 Although you may be able to print successfully when using a USB-to-parallel cable or adapter, you should use a direct USB connection or network connection (Ethernet or Wi-Fi) with your printer whenever possible.

-A USB-to-parallel cable can be identified by the 25-pin or 36-pin connector on the end of the cable that connects to the printer.
-A USB cable will have a USB type B connector (4 pins) on the end that connects to the printer.
+A USB-to-parallel cable can be identified by a 25-pin or 36-pin connection that attaches to the printer, instead of a USB type B connection (4 pins).